 Talking with an experienced rental attorney might be your best course of action.
 They can show you how to draft a lease, work through property taxes, and help you determine which expenses are tax deductible.
 If you’re not splitting even as a landlord, these deductions can make or break your experience as a landlord.

 There are countless dos and don’ts to consider when you become a landlord.
 While it isn’t always easy to rent out a property, you’ll feel like you’re on top of the world when you find the right tenant.
+You might not be able to protect the world from the flu, but you can protect your tenants against a bad experience with you.
 Address these potential pitfalls to ensure that both you and your tenants have an enjoyable time renting this space.

 Join Thousands of Property Managers